 5 Benefits Of Being A Regular Green Tea Drinker

-Green tea contains compounds that can fortify the immune response!
-Research conducted at Oregon State University showed a link between the EGCG present in green tea and an increase in regulatory T cells.
-These cells help to keep the immune system in check, preventing our bodies from attacking non-invasive cells.
-Regulatory T cells help alleviate autoimmune responses, allergic responses and even the formation of cancerous cells in the body.
-That’s a lot of power in a little leaf!
+Green tea supports your immune response.
+Research from Oregon State University shows a link between EGCG in green tea and an increase in regulatory T cells.
+These cells keep the immune system in check.

-If those alpha brain waves have you smiling, here’s some more good news.
-Polyphenols in green tea have been shown to naturally improve oral health!
-Researchers found a link between green tea consumption and reduced halitosis (bad breath), gum disease and general disease in mouth tissue.
-Goodbye bad breath!
+Alpha brain waves have you smiling?
+It's all good!
+Flash those pearly whites.
+Polyphenols in green tea improve gum and dental health!
+Researchers found a link between green tea consumption and reduced halitosis (bad breath), gum disease, and bacteria in mouth tissue.

 Want mental clarity?
 Sip on the green leaf.
 Studies and research connect green tea with improved cognitive function.
 The findings are compelling!